screencloud/developer/docs/content/webhooks-app.md

 S8IjvxXE1x6PcwvmClcVfH6r
 ```

+**IMPORTANT:** Please make sure to record the API key, as you won't have the opportunity to view it again after navigating away from this page.

 # Sending a Webhook Request

 After obtaining your unique webhook URL and API key, you're all set to send your webhooks.
 You should `POST` all webhooks to your designated URL, including the API key within the `X-API-Key` header: